|Learn how to encourage responsible building and improve the quality of housing for all.|

 The mission of the Center for Community Change is to build the power and capacity of low-income people, especially low-income people of color, to have a significant impact in improving their communities and the policies and institutions that affect their lives.

-Housing and Health - What’s the connection and what can you do about it? from County Health Rankings & Roadmaps is a webinar that explores why housing matters to our health and what our Rankings data tells us about housing in your community.
+Improving Health through Equitable Economic Development and Strategic Partnerships from Roadmaps is a webinar that explores why housing matters to our health and what our Rankings data tells us about housing in your community.

 The National Affordable Housing Network was founded to develop resources to provide highly credible research, evaluation, design, education, information and policy and program design assistance to those working to change the way low-cost housing is built for disadvantaged Americans.